OnlyInSpace/CLUP/README.md

 Please make sure you use Firefox to run this project.
 Javascript Cookies do not work with Chrome or Safari in a development environment.

-!!!
-Make sure you checkout the DEVELOP branch before running. !!!

 Contacts:
 - jesalomon1@buffs.wtamu.edu